-Any children exhibiting signs of fever, diarrhea or vomiting must be picked up immediately and may return to school only after they have been symptom-free for 24 hours for Fever and symptom free for 48 hours for diarrhea or vomiting.
+Any children exhibiting signs of fever, diarrhea or vomiting must be picked up immediately and may return to school only after they have been symptom-free for 24 hours / 48 hours.

 Please be aware that existing by-laws require outdoor play for all children.
 If you feel your child is too sick to participate in outdoor play, then it is deemed that your child is too sick to be at school.